MicrosoftDocs/customer-insights/ci-docs/data/faqs-dialog-data.md

 ---
-title: FAQ for dialog with data (preview)
+title: FAQ for dialog with data
-description: This FAQ provides information about the AI technology used in dialog with data (preview).
-It provides key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 01/12/2024 ms.custom:
+description: This FAQ provides information about the AI technology used in dialog with data.
+It provides key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 01/30/2024 ms.custom:
   - responsible-ai-faqs
 ms.topic: article